-We have an "at-the-market" equity offering program (the "ATM Program"), pursuant to which we may issue and sell shares of our common stock from time to time, having an aggregate offering price of up to \$200 million.
-No shares were sold under the ATM Program during the three months ended June 30, 2021.
-As of August 5, 2021, shares of common stock having an aggregate offering price of up to \$112.1 million remained available for sale under the ATM Program.
+In August 2021, our board of directors approved an "at-the-market" equity offering program (the "Current ATM Program"), pursuant to which we may issue and sell shares of our common stock from time to time, having an aggregate offering price of up to \$200.0 million.
+We have not sold any shares under the Current ATM Program.
+Prior to the implementation of the Current ATM Program, we had a \$200.0 million ATM program (the "Prior ATM Program"), which is no longer active.
+No shares under the Prior ATM Program were sold during the three and nine months ended September 30, 2021.